mikecokina/elisa/README.rst

 ---------------

 To speedup computaion of light curves, paralellization of processes has been implemented.
 Practically, computation of light curve points is separated to smaller batches and each batch is evaluated on separated CPU core.
-Paralelliation necessarily bring some overhead to process and in some cases might cause even slower behavior of application.
+Paralellization necessarily bring some overhead to process and in some cases might cause even slower behavior of application.
-It is important to choose wisely when use it espeially in case of circular synchronous orbits which consist of spot-free components.
+It is important to choose wisely when use it espeically in case of circular synchronous orbits which consist of spot-free components.

 Down below are shown some result of multiprocessor approach for different binary system type.